vigneshavm/Interview-questions/NodejsV1.md

 ## **Scalable REST APIs**

+- First, I design APIs to be **stateless** , This makes it easy to scale horizontally
+- Second, I implement **caching**  like **Redis or in-memory caches** for frequently accessed data — and set proper HTTP caching headers to reduce repeated load.

+- I also make sure to use **pagination, filtering, and sorting** to avoid sending large datasets in a single response

+- For background tasks, I offload them using **message queues**

+- I add **rate limiting and throttling** to protect the API from overuse

+- On the infrastructure side, I use **auto-scaling** policies — for example, in Azure or AWS — based on CPU or request metrics, and I monitor performance with tools like Prometheus, Grafana, or Azure Monitor.

+- Lastly, if the system grows large, I prefer breaking it into **microservices**, so each one can be scaled independently depending on demand.

+- In one project, we handled a sudden 5x traffic spike by horizontally scaling the Node.js containers and leveraging Redis caching.
+The API maintained low response times even under load."

 * **Node.js with Express/Fastify** for RESTful API development
 * **Stateless architecture** for **horizontal scaling** behind **load balancers** (e.g., NGINX, AWS ALB)